johnzieman/Storybook/README.md

 Notes and Long Stories

 #### Main Idea
-You can save a notes (story) and they will be saved to the database.\n You can add, delete, edit a note (history).
+You can save a notes (story) and they will be saved to the database.
+You can add, delete, edit a note (history).

 #### What was used
-Architecture components(viewmodel, room, livedata)\n
+Architecture components(viewmodel, room, livedata)

-Fragments(Jetpack Navigation and supportFragmentManager)\n
+Fragments(Jetpack Navigation and supportFragmentManager)

-Executors were used for multithreading\n
+Executors were used for multithreading

 # ScreenShots (Portrait)
 <a href="url"><img src="https://github.com/johnzieman/Storybook/blob/main/screenshots/photo_2021-05-20_00-17-24.jpg" width="200" ></a>